-The Rock n Roll Hall of Fame Museum was founded by Atlantic Records in 1983.
+The Rock n Roll Hall of Fame Museum came to be by the will of Atlantic Records in 1983.
 Its initiator was Chairman Ahmet Ertegun and a team consisting of an attorney and a Rolling Stone editor among others.
 Although its inception was back in 1986, the Rock & Roll Hall of Fame had no official location.
 Before it was eventually established in Cleveland, Ohio, other options had included Memphis, Detroit, and New York City.

 Let’s return briefly to the matter about the location of the museum.
 How did Atlantis Records eventually settle on Cleveland, anyway?
-Well, there were petitions, polls, and finances involved.
-In 1986, an USA Today poll asked where the location of the Rock n Roll Hall of Fame should be and Cleveland came out on top.
+Well, this has something to do with petitions, polls, and finances.
+In 1986, a USA Today poll asked where the location of the Rock n Roll Hall of Fame should be and Cleveland came out on top.
 When put up against Memphis, the Ohio city also came on top thanks to a petition signed by over 600,000 fans which requested its use as a permanent location.
 It also helped that Cleveland seemed to really want this too, local authorities offering over $65 million as financing for the construction of the building.

-The term “hall of fame” clearly implies some sort of longevity, which is why inductees are required to have at least twenty-five years of activity before they can become eligible nominees.
-Or, better said, musicians become eligible when a decade and a half since the release of their first commercial record.
+The term “hall of fame” clearly implies some sort of longevity, which is why inductees need to have at least twenty-five years of activity before they can become eligible nominees.
+Or, better said, they can elect musicians only after a decade and a half since the release of their first commercial record.
 Selecting these nominees is no easy task for the Hall’s committee.
-After analyzing possibilities, ballots are mailed to over 600 musicians and people involved in the music industry.
+After analyzing possibilities, they mail ballots to over 600 musicians and people involved in the music industry.

-There are actually performers that have been inducted more than once.
-This happened because they were honored for their solo careers, as well as for their careers as members of a group.
+There are actually performers that received more than one induction.
+This happened because they received the honor for their solo careers, as well as for their careers as members of a group.
 Musicians in this situation include Michael Jackson (solo and with the Jackson Five), Neil Young (by himself and with Buffalo Springfield), and Paul Simon (who is also an inductee with Simon and Garfunkel).

 Other instances of a double induction include artists who have been members of two bands, which is the case of Jimmy Page (with The Yardbirds and Led Zeppelin) and David Crosby (part of Byrds and Cosby, as well as Stills & Nash).
-Eric Clapton is the only inductee to be honored thrice: as part of The Yardbirds, Cream, and as a solo artist.
+Eric Clapton is the only inductee who got three inductions: as part of The Yardbirds, Cream, and as a solo artist.

 There can’t be a Rock n Roll Hall of Fame without the Beatles.
-They’re obviously inductees, with almost all of them also being honored for their works as solo artists.
+They’re obviously inductees, with almost all of them also receiving inductions for their works as solo artists.
 I say “almost,” because there is one Beatles member that wasn’t an inductee for a solo career until 2015 – Ringo Starr.
 I think this is likely due to the fact that “he isn’t even the best drummer in the Beatles,” as the iconic saying goes.

-You’d think that anyone would be honored to be included as an inductee in a hall of fame, but that wasn’t the case with The Sex Pistols.
-The British punk band was nominated in 2006, but they not-so-subtly turned down the induction.
-In their response, they harshly bashed the museum in words that can’t be reproduced for the sake of keeping things classy.
+You’d think that anyone would consider it an honor to find their name on the list of inductees in a hall of fame, but that wasn’t the case with The Sex Pistols.
+The British punk band received the nomination in 2006, but they not-so-subtly turned down the induction.
+In their response, they harshly bashed the museum in words that we can’t reproduce for the sake of keeping things classy.
 If it weren’t for that last piece of info, you may have thought they did this out of an excessive act of modesty.

-#9 As far as 2016 is concerned, the inductees are Cheap Trick, Chicago, Deep Purple, Steve Miller, N.W.A., and Bert Berns.
+If we look back at 2016, the inductees are Cheap Trick, Chicago, Deep Purple, Steve Miller, N.W.A., and Bert Berns.
 Does anyone on that list surprise you?
 Yeah, I thought so.
 N.W.A. is the only non-rock’n’roll group in that listing.
-The seminal gangsta rap crew was honored this year largely due to the success their biopic, Straight Outta Compton had.
+The seminal gangsta rap crew received the honor that year largely due to the success their biopic, Straight Outta Compton had.

 However, they are not the only rappers in the Rock’n’Roll Hall of Fame.
-The first ever rapping crew to be inducted was the legendary Grandmaster Flash and the Furious 5, back in 2007.
-They were followed by Run-D.M.C, the Beastie Boys, and Public Enemy.
+The first ever rapping crew the museum inducted was the legendary Grandmaster Flash and the Furious 5, back in 2007.
+After them, we could also see Run-D.M.C, the Beastie Boys, and Public Enemy.
 And now, evidently, N.Wit Attitude.

 The Rock n Roll Hall of Fame receives its fair share of criticism.
 Many people accuse the foundation of transparency and of actively ignoring opinions and petitions.
-This was also the center of a controversy from 2007, when soon after that year’s induction ceremony a Fox News publisher mentioned how the Dave Clark Five wasn’t nominated, despite having plenty of votes.
+This was also the center of a controversy from 2007, when soon after that year’s induction ceremony a Fox News publisher mentioned how they didn’t nominate Dave Clark Five, despite having plenty of votes.
 This brings in discussion another controversy, which focuses on the fact that the members that decide inductees aren’t actually professional members of the music industry.